MicrosoftDocs/win32/desktop-src/Tapi/setting-a-terminal-for-phone-conversations.md

 ---
-Description: The users computer may have access to multiple devices that are selectable by the user and used to conduct interactive voice conversations. ms.assetid: cc7ad70a-157e-4db4-b5e4-00d25686a9dd
+description: The users computer may have access to multiple devices that are selectable by the user and used to conduct interactive voice conversations. ms.assetid: cc7ad70a-157e-4db4-b5e4-00d25686a9dd
 title: Setting a Terminal for Phone Conversations ms.topic: article